Efficient Containment of Exact SIR Markovian Processes on Networks: Introduction

-Although we find a variety of studies on the SIR model \cite{Moreno2002a,Barthelemy2005,Sharkey2008,Sharkey2011,Khouzani2011a,Eshghi2016}, most of them are based on a mean-field approximation, in which one assumes independence of potentially dependent random variables.
-One of the consequences of this approximation is the implicit introduction of terms~\cite{Sharkey2011} which can result in a large approximation error.
-The main goal of this paper is to introduce a theoretical framework for the analysis of the exact networked Markov process describing the SIR model, without resorting to mean-field approximations, and introduce an optimization framework to find an efficient allocation of resources to contain the expected number of accumulated infections over time.
+Although we find a variety of studies on the SIR model \cite{Moreno2002a,Barthelemy2005,Sharkey2008,Sharkey2011,Khouzani2011a,Eshghi2016}, most of them are based on a {mathematical technique called} mean-field approximation, in which one assumes independence of (potentially) dependent random variables. {Although this approximation significantly simplifies the analysis of the model (as seen in the references above), the approximation is also known to introduce mathematical terms irrelevant to the original model and, therefore, can result in a large approximation error~\cite{Sharkey2011}.} The main goal of this paper is to introduce a theoretical framework for the analysis of the \emph{exact} networked Markov process describing the SIR model, without resorting to mean-field approximations, and introduce an optimization framework to find an efficient{, yet sub-optimal,} allocation of resources to contain the expected number of accumulated infections over time.
 Our framework extends to a generalized SIR model where an infected node can be isolated by authorities (e.g., quarantine) for the purpose of suppressing an epidemic outbreak.
 In this case, we present an alternative optimization framework to distribute a finite amount of resources to suppress an epidemic outbreak.

 This paper is organized as follows.
 After introducing mathematical preliminaries in Section~\ref{sec:SIR}, we describe the networked SIR model (with and without isolated nodes), and state the resource allocation problems analyzed in this paper.
 In Sections~\ref{sec:med} and \ref{sec:isol}, we introduce a convex optimization framework to provide solutions for these resource allocation problems.
 We illustrate the effectiveness of our results via numerical simulations in Section~\ref{sec:num}.